Benefits of Study in New Zealand

-You attain one year job search visa after your study in New Zealand
+- You attain a one-year job search visa after your study in New Zealand

-You find full time job offer during job search visa, you will get two year work permit
+- You find full-time job offers during job search visa, you will get a two-year work permit

-Your dependents can accompanied to New Zealand along with you and dependents can work while you study
+- Your dependents can be accompanied to New Zealand along with you and dependents can work while you study

 Features of New Zealand’s Universities:

-o Each is a public institution and part-funded (around 50 per cent of total income) by the Government.
+- Each is a public institution and part-funded (around 50 percent of total income) by the Government.
+There are no privately-owned universities.

-o Each is autonomous (independently managed and governed) by its own council drawn from the community, business, staff and the student body, together with local and central government representatives.
+- Each is autonomous (independently managed and governed) by its own council drawn from the community, business, staff, and the student body, together with local and central government representatives.

-Each University operates slightly different dates.
+Note: Each University operates on slightly different dates.
 Some institutes have round-the-year intake.

-The approximate expenses of living in New Zealand are NZ$ 10,000 to NZ$ 15,000, which include food, accommodation, transportation as well as other daily expenses.
-However,expenses may vary depending on lifestyle.
+The approximate expenses of living in New Zealand are NZ$ 10,000 to NZ$ 15,000, per year.
+Which include food, accommodation, transportation as well as other daily expenses.
+However, expenses may vary depending on lifestyle.

 STEPS/PROCESS FOR STUDENT VISA